 Other NFL Weather Strategies to Consider

 Severe Weather – In the same vein, severe weather affects teams in an overall sense much differently.
 We all know the trouble that teams from warmer cities or environments have playing in colder conditions, particularly in the final month of the season where temperatures considerably.
-If near freezing playing conditions and/or snow are on the horizon, it may be worth firing off a bet the team that is more experienced playing in that kind of weather.
+If near freezing playing conditions and/or snow are on the horizon, it may be worth betting on the team that is more experienced playing in that kind of weather.

 Best NFL Betting Sites For Weather Factor Betting Strategy